ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of showers and thunderstorms after noon.
 Mostly sunny.
 High near 88, with temperatures falling to around 86 in the
          afternoon.
-East wind 0 to 5 mph.
+East northeast wind 1 to 5 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">